driveiro8/holbertonschool-zero_day/0x03-git/README.md

-Hi my name is Diego
+Hi my name is Diego and I like Harry Potter